 Located in Wilhelmina Bay, this island's protected coves were once used by whalers.
-A Zodiac cruise exploring the island passes the rusting remains of a wrecked whaling ship, and provides opportunities to search for humpback whales, seals and Antarctic cormorants (blue-eyed shags).
+A Zodiac cruise exploring the island passes the rusting remains of a wrecked whaling ship, and provides opportunities to spot humpback whales, seals and Antarctic cormorants (blueeyed shags).